VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 1. While condominiums represent a vast majority of unlanded structures reflected in statewide parcel data, it is necessary to create a comprehensive list of different types of unlanded structures to be uniformly attributed in CAMA and subsequent Grand List records.
 The Vermont GIS Parcel Data Standard defines an unlanded building as a “condominium unit, mobile home, camp, or other building that is a unit of real estate which is separate from the underlying land surface.”

-2. This list can be used to differentiate between unlanded structures in the parcel polygons layer, and if uniformly applied in CAMA and Grand List attribution, easily filtered for each record.
+2. This list can be used to differentiate between unlanded structures in the parcel polygons layer, and if uniformly applied in CAMA and Grand List attribution, can be easily filtered for each record.
 Each unlanded structure can be represented as a prefix of two or three letters:
   * CO for condominiums
   * CA for camps
   * MHU for unlanded mobile homes
   * SA for solar arrays